metinkibaroglu/image-editor-manual/README.md

 This project was intentionally built to demonstrate core image processing concepts.

-*   **Professional Package Structure:** The code is organized into a clean and maintainable package structure (`core`), separating UI, image operations, and utilities.
+*   **Package Structure:** The code is organized into a clean and maintainable package structure (`core`), separating UI, image operations, and utilities.
 This makes the project easy to understand, test, and extend.

 *   **Manual Implementations:** Instead of relying solely on one-line library functions, key features are built from scratch:
     1.  **Convolution Engine:** Filters like Blur and Sharpen use a manually implemented 2D convolution function.
 This involves generating a specific kernel (e.g., a Gaussian kernel) and sliding it across the image's pixel data to compute the new, filtered values.